 If you have any additional questions or feedback after reading the below, please contact us ONLY if you purchased a XiaoMi WiFi Extender directly from us.
+We are not the manufacturer.
 Please provide your CleverLoop Order Number with your question otherwise we won't be able to respond.
 This is due to how popular this step-by-step instruction guide is with people all around the world.

 Before you start, check the security settings on your WiFi router.
 This extender will only work on networks that use only WPA2 security.
 If your WiFi router is currently set to use WPA/WPA2 security, you will need to change this.
 Also note that this extender will only work on 2.4GHz networks (Cleverloop cameras only run on 2.4GHZ as well).